ClarkAH/ProQEXAFS-GUI/README.md

 The easiest method is to install anaconda python 3 distribution making sure to tick the box to add to system path https://repo.anaconda.com/archive/Anaconda3-5.3.0-Windows-x86_64.exe

 Once complete there are some additional packages are required.
-These can be installed easily from the command prompt using the following commands:
+These can be installed easily from the command prompt using the install_script.py contained within the download.

-conda install –c conda-forge numpy-indexed

-conda update pandas

-conda update scipy
+Alternatively these can in installed from command prompt:

-conda install -yc GSECARS xraylarch
+conda install -c GSECARS xraylarch conda install -yc conda-forge numpy-indexed

 To run the main program from command prompt first navigate to the directory contraining the program then use: python ProXAS-GUI.py
 Alternatively if the python interpretter has been set as the default for opening .py files, simply double click or run from command line the ProXAS_v2.28.py file